EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

-# Liquid Ajax Cart — Ajax carts for Shopify
+# Liquid Ajax Cart — Ajax carts for Shopify :fire:

-Liquid Ajax Cart — a Javascript library that lets you build Shopify Ajax-carts using Liquid templates.
+Liquid Ajax Cart — a Javascript library that ajaxifies Shopify cart sections and product forms.

-No Javascript code needed.
+No JavaScript code needed.
+JavaScript API is provided for customization.

 ##### 1. Create a theme section for the cart with a `data-ajax-cart-section` container